Amy Bryan

 Biography

-Dr. Bryan has enjoyed successful careers in teaching, school counseling, and social work.
 Dr. Bryan has taught a variety of undergraduate courses in Human Development and Family Sciences.
-In addition to serving as the director of the Priscilla Pond Flawn Child and Family Laboratory, she is a Licensed Clinical Social Worker and a Registered Play Therapist Supervisor in private practice.
+Prior to working at UT, she enjoyed successful careers in teaching, school counseling, and social work.
+In addition to serving as the director of the Priscilla Pond Flawn Child and Family Laboratory, Dr. Bryan is a Licensed Clinical Social Worker, Registered Play Therapist, and clinical supervisor in private practice.
 Dr. Bryan's research and clinical interests include early childhood development, education, and mental health—especially understanding and strengthening caregiver-child relationships.

 Research